 A 2018 study out of the Human Reproduction journal found that the antioxidant compound Beta-Cryptoxanthin which is found primarily in citrus and tropical fruits (ie; papaya) may have a protective role to play against endometriosis.

-In a separate study, women living with endometriosis were provided a supplement containing dietary antioxidants Vitamin C & E which appeared to have a positive effect on reducing pelvic pain and inflammatory markers.
+In a separate study, women living with endometriosis were provided a supplement containing dietary antioxidants Vitamin C & E which appeared to have a positive effect on reducing pelvic pain and inflammatory markers – results which were replicated in a more recent experimental trial as well.

 The citrus and tropical fruits already mentioned, in addition to items such as strawberries, kiwis, brussel sprouts and bell peppers, are all high in Vitamin C.